briansteffens/rm-lib/docs/RMM.md

 ```
 +0x00
+file_type_len: u8   - Length of the file type string in bytes.

++0x01+len
-file_type: string   - A _NON_-Null terminated string identifier for the file.
+file_type: string   - A length -prefixed string identifier for the file.
                       Should contain : "RedMoon MapData 1.0".
 +0x14
 x_dimension: u32    - Number of map tiles in `x` dimension.